achraftriki12/Cheetah-Keypoint-Detection-and-Pose-Estimation-with-YOLOv8/README.md

 # Cheetah Keypoint Detection and Pose Estimation with YOLOv8

 This project focuses on using the YOLOv8n-pose model for detecting keypoints and pose estimation of cheetahs using the **AcinoSet** dataset.
-The dataset consists of cheetah images with labeled keypoints.
+This dataset consists of cheetah images with labeled keypoints.
 This repository includes all necessary scripts for preprocessing, converting annotations to YOLO format, training the model, and visualizing the results.

 ## Table of Contents